MySmile/mysmile/docs/source/Technical Specifications/Content/SeoConfiguration.rst

      - no

    * - Slug
      - Part of URL.
-All spaces and other non alphanumeric characters are changed to underscore.
+All spaces and other non alphanumeric characters are changed to hyphen.
      - no
      - yes
      - yes